 1. Manage expectations.

 “There are so many expectations around the holidays and it’s hard to meet all of them, which can be disappointing,” says McVoy.
-She notes that a key preventive for the holiday blues is to set realistic expectations in advance.
+She notes that a key prevention for the holiday blues is to set realistic expectations in advance.
 “Look at what’s happened in years past, and match your expectations to your prior reality,” recommends McVoy.
 So if your mother-in-law tends to complain about everything, then she’s going to complain about everything this year too.
 Don’t let it ruin your day.

 2. Note to self: there is no perfect.